Héctor Camacho: Light welterweight

 He went up in weight and competed at the next level.
 After a few fights there, he met Ray "Boom Boom" Mancini, the former world lightweight champion who had a record of 29–3 with 23 knockouts, for the vacant WBO Light Welterweight title.
 Camacho was the fresher of the two and won a split twelve-round decision.
 He joined that exclusive group of world champion boxers who have become world champions in three weight divisions.

-Camacho next met Vinny Pazienza, whom he defeated on points.
+Camacho's next rival of note was Vinny Pazienza, whom he defeated on points.
 His next challenger was Tony Baltazar, from Phoenix.
 He defeated Baltazar by points in a fight televised by HBO.
 His undefeated streak came to an end, and he lost his world championship to Greg Haugen, the former world Lightweight champion.
 The referee had deducted one point from Camacho for refusing to touch gloves with Haugen at the start of the 12th round.
 After the fight, an unidentified substance was found in Haugen's urine, and a rematch was ordered.
 Camacho regained the title, beating Haugen in a close split decision.

 In 1992 in Las Vegas, Camacho met Julio César Chávez, a formidable Mexican champion who was undefeated 81–0.
 Camacho entered the ring in an outfit based on the Puerto Rican flag; the fight was televised by Showtime's Pay Per View.
 Camacho was later criticized by some in the boxing press for his retreating tactics during the fight; Chávez kept pushing the fight and harassed him with hard punches to the body.
 The bout ended with a victory for Chávez by unanimous decision.

 Since 1992 Camacho's notable fights included two victories (by points) over Roberto Durán, (one in Atlantic City, the other in Denver).
 In 1997, he knocked out Sugar Ray Leonard in five rounds.
 This loss sent the forty-one-year-old Leonard into permanent retirement, putting an end to his third comeback attempt six years after a loss to Terry Norris in 1991.